Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 3. Anti-Aging

-As mentioned above, cooler rooms encourage the body to produce melatonin.
-In addition to promoting sleep, melatonin is also a powerful anti-aging hormone.
-Other benefits of increased melatonin production are regular menstrual cycles, enhanced moods, weight loss, cancer-fighting properties, and increased brain health.
+As mentioned above, cooler rooms encourage the body to produce melatonin, which, in addition to promoting sleep, is also a powerful anti-aging hormone.
+Other benefits of increased melatonin3 production are regular menstrual cycles, enhanced moods, weight loss, cancer-fighting properties, and increased brain health.

 Read More: Best Melatonin Supplements for Sleep